ofisc/ofisc.co.uk/src/schedule/2022-11-19-spin-spiral-jump.md

 ## Entry Fee

-The entry fee is £15.
+Entering the competition costs £15.

 The fee for Figure Club skaters is collected by direct debit, so no action is required by club members.

-Non-club members can pay the fee directly to the club using this one-time [payment link][payment].
+Non-club members can pay the fee directly to the club using the payment button below.

+<a class="f6 link dim br-pill ph3 pv2 mb2 dib white bg-dark-blue" href="https://pay.gocardless.com/BRT0001G0KT3A34">Pay Entry Fee</a>

 ## Entry Forms